mosip/kattu/docs/maven-build-readme.md

 # Maven Build Workflow

-This workflow is designed to automate the Maven build process for a specific service in the Mosip/Kattu project.
+This workflow is designed to automate the Maven build process for a specific service in the `MOSIP` project.
 It includes tasks related to setting up the build environment, building the project, and uploading artifacts.
 The workflow can be triggered when certain conditions are met.

 ## Purpose